Skip to content

 Why Make Programs Start Automatically?

-Letting programs automatically start when you turn on Windows 11 saves you time and makes sure your important apps are ready to use right away.
+Making programs automatically start when you turn on Windows 11 saves you time and ensures your important apps are ready to use right away.
+This is useful for security apps like antivirus or backup software that need to run in the background to protect your computer without you needing to open them manually each time.

 Step 1Find the Program You Want to Start